 “Content” is defined in clause 4.9.2;

-“Contract” means the order placed by you with us on these Terms and any other document agreed by us to be incorporated in a contract between us both;
+“Contract” means the order placed by you with us on these Terms and any other document agreed by us in writing to be incorporated in a contract between us both;

 “Customer Thermometer account” means your account of our Customer Thermometer service;